konpatp/gpu_scheduler/README.md

 - `--memory-threshold-gb`: Minimum free memory in GB (default: 20)
 - `--power-threshold-w`: Maximum power usage in Watts (default: 80)
 - `--utilization-threshold-percent`: Maximum GPU utilization % (default: None, not checked)
+- `--no-wait`: Exit immediately if GPUs are not available (default: wait for GPUs)
+- `--poll-interval`: Interval in seconds between checks when waiting (default: 10 seconds)
+- `--max-wait-time`: Maximum time in seconds to wait for GPUs (default: None, wait indefinitely)

 ## Important: Device Handling